jenniferopal/JenniferOpal/README.md

 ## Get To Know Me:

-- I'm autistic with dyslexia, dyspraxia & ADHD.
-I'm unapologetic about being neurodivergent! 🧠
+- I'm unapologetic about being neurodivergent! 🧠
 - I'm Congolese! 🇨🇩
 - I'm a London Girl, born & raised but based in Belfast, Northern Ireland. 🇬🇧
 - I sit on the Co-Production Board of a charity, "Neurodiversity In Business". ⚖️